kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 Now that we understand the basics of the framework, it is time to introduce a shorthand method for printing and asserting in one go.
 This keeps typing at a minimum.
 We can re-write the above test simply as:

-// TODO: Explain PrintAreAlike you introduce below.
-Where does that come from?
-This is the 3 way of equal-asserting you use?
 ```C#
 [Test]
 public void MakeOrderTest()